uds-se/fuzzingbook/README.md

 __Welcome to "Generating Software Tests"!__
 Software has bugs, and catching bugs can involve lots of effort.
 This book addresses this problem by _automating_ software testing, specifically by _generating tests automatically_.
 Recent years have seen the development of novel techniques that lead to dramatic improvements in test generation and software testing.
 They now are mature enough to be assembled in a book – even with executable code.

-## Breaking Software for Fun and Profit

-This work is designed as a _textbook_ for a course in software testing; as _supplementary material_ in a software testing or software engineering course; and as a _resource for software developers_.
-We cover random fuzzing, mutation-based fuzzing, grammar-based test generation, symbolic testing, and much more, illustrating all techniques with code examples that you can try out yourself.

 ## A Textbook for Paper, Screen, and Keyboard

 You can use this book in three ways: